 Other mineral exploration and geologic mapping continue at the Ruby Graphite prospect at the historic Crystal Graphite (Groundhog Mine) Mine in Sections 30-31, T. 8 S., R. 7 W. Mining occurred in 1887, 1901-1919 and in the 1940's.
 Childs Geoscience Inc. (2024) indicated that the graphite occurs within Archean marble, quartzofeldspathic and biotite gneisses, calc-silicate gneiss, schists, and pegmatite.
 According to Dr. Childs, the deposit was previously thought to be in an isoclinal fold hinge.
-They now think the deposit occurs where the marble is transitioning westward, that is, where marble is fingering out into a series of calc-silicate layers that are both altered to prograde and retrograde skarn.
+They now think the deposit occurs where the marble is transitioning westward.
+In this transition area, marble fingers out into a series of calc-silicate layers that are both altered to prograde and retrograde skarn.
+The graphite deposit locates about 0.6 miles from the NE corner of Section 36, T. 8 S., R. 8 W. and about 1.3 miles from the NE corner of the proposed talc LUL.
+The State's records for the 1940's show interest in a prospecting permit for graphite on Section 36.